jpmondet/devnet_training/maths_4_dev_and_networking/control_theory.md

 - Energy : Total power over a time duration
 - Active component (of a system) : Generate power
 - Passive component : Store & dissipate energy
+- trajectory : path taken over time by a system from its current state to the ideal state

 ## Mathematical representation of a (LTI) system